firebase/firebase-js-sdk/common/api-review/storage.api.md

     _makeRequest<T>(requestInfo: RequestInfo_2<T>, authToken: string | null, appCheckToken: string | null): Request_2<T>;
     // (undocumented)
     makeRequestWithTokens<T>(requestInfo: RequestInfo_2<T>): Promise<Request_2<T>>;
-    // Warning: (ae-incompatible-release-tags) The symbol "_makeStorageReference" is marked as @public, but its signature references "Location" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "_makeStorageReference" is marked as @public, but its signature references "Reference" which is marked as @internal
     _makeStorageReference(loc: _Location): _Reference;
     get maxOperationRetryTime(): number;
     set maxOperationRetryTime(time: number);